Chymyst/chymyst-core/docs/chymyst01.md

 ![Reaction diagram a(x) + b(y) => a(z), a(x) + c(y) => ...](http://winitzki.github.io/joinrun-scala/reactions2.svg)

-The computations performed by the chemical machine are _automatically_ concurrent.
+The computations performed by the chemical machine are _automatically concurrent_:
 Whenever input molecules are available in the soup, the runtime engine will start a reaction that consumes these input molecules.
 If many copies of input molecules are available, the runtime engine could start several reactions concurrently.
 (The runtime engine can decide how many reactions to run depending on system load and the number of available cores.)